 The Law Offices of Michael D. Iverson, APC is solidly in your corner during custody negotiations and for litigation in court if needed.
-Our Murrieta child custody lawyer uses his 10 years of experience as an accomplished family lawyer to advance your goals.
+Our child custody lawyers use 10 years of experience as an accomplished family lawyer to advance your family goals.

-A court determines custody by evaluating both parents and factors that would or would not be in the child’s best interests.
+A court in CA determines custody by evaluating both parents and factors that would or would not be in the child’s best interests.

 The following factors help determine custody: